statgen-esalq/statgen-esalq.github.io/people.md

 _**Cristiane**_  is Master in Genetics and Plant Breeding (ESALQ/USP) and PhD candidate in Genetics and Plant Breeding at "Luiz de Queiroz" College of Agriculture, University of São Paulo (ESALQ/USP).
 She has an undergraduate degree in Biotechnology by Federal University of São Carlos (UFSCar). <img src="{{ site.url }}/images/Cristiane.jpg" width="100">{: .image-pull-right}

 She has interest in study computational tools and statistical methods for plant breeding related with molecular biology and quantitative genetics.
-Currently, her research involves the study of genetic architecture of quantitative traits in outcrossing species by linkage map and QTLs mapping using SNP markers, focusing in eucalypts.
-Her project has partnership with the enterprise Suzano.
-For more information about Cristiane, please visit her [Lattes CV](http://lattes.cnpq.br/5351325433180836).
+Currently, her research involves improvements in algorithms to build linkage maps considering big amount of genetic markers and outcrossing populations.
+For more information about Cristiane, please visit her [Lattes CV](http://lattes.cnpq.br/5351325433180836) and her [web page](http://cristianetaniguti.github.io/) with didatic materials.

 #### Gabriel de Siqueira Gesteira (by himself)